magnuslundstrom/nft-platform-auxiliary/readme.md

 Run `yarn clone -i` or `./clone-and-install.sh -i` to clone all and install dependencies

+Open the entire workspace by running code(-insiders) nft-platform.code-workspace in your terminal

+## Develop

+Run `yarn develop` to get all the applications booted in develop mode

 ## Web

 Read more about the project here: